KCK neighborhood reacts to police shooting while suspect still at large

-KANSAS CITY, KS (KCTV) -- An Overland Park Police mobile command post arrived to 39th and County Line Road at 8 p.m.
+KANSAS CITY, KS (KCTV/KSMO) -- An Overland Park police mobile command post arrived to 39th and County Line Road at 8 p.m.
 Tuesday, more than four hours after an officer was shot just across the city limits of KCK, suggesting it would be a long night.

 “To have something like this happen, it’s crazy,” said Daniel Mataya, whose home sits just two houses north of the crime tape.